nicholasdille/Sessions/containers/020_advanced/110_troubleshooting/01_from_scratch/slides.md

 ### Missing tools

-- Containers only contain a single binary
+- Modern containers only contain a single binary
 - No shell, no tools

 ### Solution: Dump root partition content into container